Easy Homemade Larabars (+ Infinite Flavor Variations)

 • Raisins

 • Cranberries.
-Beware of sugar, some kinds are loaded; look for juice-sweetened.
+Beware of added sugar; look for juice-sweetened.

 • Apples.
 Not very sticky, so these should only be a small portion of the total.